Tips for Preventing Identity Theft

 - Contact the credit-reporting bureaus and ask them to flag your account with a fraud alert, which asks merchants not to grant new credit without your approval.

 If your identity has been stolen, you can use an ID Theft affidavit to report the theft to most of the parties involved.
 All three credit bureaus and many major creditors have agreed to accept the affidavit.
 You can download the ID theft affidavit or request a copy by calling toll-free 1-877-ID-THEFT (438-4338).
-You can also use this website to file a complaint with the FTC.
+You can also file a complaint with the Federal Trade Commission.

-Use this helpful infographic (PDF file) to help you remember the steps to take if your wallet or identity have been stolen.
+Use this helpful infographic (PDF) to help you remember the steps to take if your wallet or identity have been stolen.